Dr. Craig Smith, PT, DPT

-Co-Founder and Physical Therapist
+Co-Founder of Smith Performance Center and Physical Therapist

 “I heard time and again that quality time with a physical therapist did not matter.